ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 Plot the band structure.
 The band structure is usually plotted with the energy on the y-axis and the high symmetry points on the x-axis.
 The energy is usually shifted so that the valence band maximum is at 0 eV.
-The directory `03_bandstructure` contains a gnuplot and a python script that can be used to plot the band structure:
+The directory `03_bandstructure` contains python script that can be used to plot the band
+structure:

 The valence band max was at gamma (the first point on our path), we could read the value of the energy at this point from one of the other output files,